A’s slug, pitch past Tigers 7-0 for 7th straight win

 OAKLAND, Calif.
+(AP) — Superstitious manager Bob Melvin ditched his in-game candy habit during Oakland’s awful start.
+Now that things have drastically trended upward, Melvin is sticking with a couple of favorite, lucky pens and specific parking places for now.

+He doesn’t dare change a thing — the A’s are slugging it again, and the pitching has been impressive.

-(AP) — Matt Olson, Aramís García and Mark Canha each homered and the Oakland Athletics shut out the Detroit Tigers for a second straight game, 7-0 on Saturday for their seventh win in a row.
+Matt Olson, Aramís García and Mark Canha each homered and the defending AL West champs shut out the Detroit Tigers for a second straight game, 7-0 on Saturday for their seventh consecutive win.

+“There’s more momentum now.
+This team never really got too worried,” Melvin said of the 0-6 start. “… It doesn’t feel great, you’re digging for that first win and we couldn’t get it until the seventh game.
+But once we got that, everybody just kind of relaxed, did their thing, I didn’t sense any panic from anybody in this group.

+“There’s a lot of veteran guys on this team, so it wasn’t really an issue for that.
+It was just trying to get a win under our belt and get rolling, and that’s what we’re doing right now.”

 After Oakland’s 3-0 victory Friday, Cole Irvin (1-2) struck out six, didn’t walk a batter and allowed four hits over six innings to earn his first victory since joining the A’s.
 The left-hander, tagged for eight runs on 12 hits over 9 2/3 innings in his initial two starts, hung tough against a Tigers lineup featuring five switch-hitters.